Mountain (CDP), Wisconsin

-Mountain is an unincorporated census-designated place in Oconto County, Wisconsin, United States.
+Mountain is an unincorporated community in Oconto County, Wisconsin, United States.
 The community is located at the intersection of Wisconsin Highway 32 and Wisconsin Highway 64, in the town of Mountain.
 It is located at latitude 45.185 and longitude -88.474 and elevation 971 feet (mean sea level).
 The postal code for Mountain is 54149.
-As of the 2010 census, its population is 363.
+The post office in Mountain was established in 1889, and remains in operation today.
+As of the 2020 census, its population was 289, down from 363 at the 2010 census.
+For statistical purposes, the United States Census Bureau has defined Mountain as a census-designated place (CDP).
 Mountain has an area of 6.699 mi2, all of it land.

 History

 A post office called Mountain has been in operation since 1889.
 Mountain was platted in 1896.
 The community was named from the hilly terrain in the area, which early drivers compared to climbing mountains.